thehitchh1ker/GATE-Marks-Evaluator/parse-marks-offline/README.md

 # Notes

-1. doesn't work right now because actual response sheet is already jumbled, so order needs to be decided with `long_id`, which isn't available in the google sheet.
+1. It's working so far. there's [`crawler.py`](./crawler.py) as well, which scrapes the website, and extracts data for answer key. (e.g. set2)

-2. not tested much (will do, when 1. is fixed).
+2. not tested much (will do).